MNabegh/ADAknow/docs/_posts/2019-12-2-neighborhood.md

 <b>Settling in Coloured Neighbourhoods</b>
 <p>
-	From the data we have collected so far, it seems like moving to a neighbourhood that is not primarily white will either increase your chances of being inspected or lower your chances of being found on google reviews.
+	From the data we have collected so far, it seems like moving to a neighbourhood that is not primarily white will either increase your chances of being inspected or lower your chances of being found on Google Local (Google Maps).
 	<br><i>
 	So why should you settle into those areas? </i>
 	<br>